What causes the white spots?

 What does Gordon Water Systems test for when in the home?

 We test for the main issues in the home that can be present and are of the most concern for families that affect the water that goes on you, like hardness, iron, chlorine (if city), tannins & pH.
 We also test for some things that affect the water that goes in you, like nitrates and Total Dissolved Solids (TDS.)
 The nice thing is we also have 2 labs we work with, where we send samples for further assessment.
 One lab is for problem water and properly treating the water that goes on you, and that is free of charge.
-The second lab is an EPA approved lab that will provide 63 test results which mainly we use for the concerns for the water that goes in you.
-The latter test does have a cost of $49.95, but is well worth it!
-Many customers have discovered things present in the water that they do not wish to drink and will then purchase an RO system to address those contaminants.
+The second lab is an EPA approved lab that will provide 87 test results which mainly we use for the concerns for the water that goes in you.
+The latter test does have a cost of $189.99, but is well worth it!
+IT the things we can not see, smell or taste that can be the most important things to address.
+Many customers have discovered things present in the water that they do not wish to drink and will then purchase an RO system to address those contaminants such as the PFCs/PFOS substances found in ground water in northern Kent county in 2017 .
 Learn More

 Does Reverse Osmosis (RO) remove fluoride?